 SILVER ALERT: Wichita police search for missing 74-year-old

 WICHITA, Kan.
-(KWCH) - The Wichita Police Department is asking for the public’s help to locate 74-year-old Janice Gaug.
+(KWCH) - The Wichita Police Department is asking for the public’s help to locate 74-year-old Robert Whitfield.

-Janice was last seen in the Wichita area on Feb.
-22 and is believed to be driving a black 2014 Ford Focus with South Dakota tag 7A5227(pictured).
+Whitfield was last seen leaving his residence in the 1900 block of North Keith Ct. in Wichita.
+He left around 10:30 this morning to go to his son’s house but never arrived.
+He has diabetes and it is not well controlled.

+Whitfield is 5′9″ tall and weighs 150 pounds.
+He has grey hair that is thin on top and was last seen wearing blue jeans, a blue polo shirt, blue shoes and a green jacket.
+He was last known to be driving a red 2018 Ford pickup truck with Kansas tag 947AC.

 Copyright 2021 KWCH.
 All rights reserved.